jzengg/lote/README.md

 ## Todo
 - [x] basic testing
-- [ ] use a regex/grep or another method to avoid using ostruct
+- [ ] explore alternatives to using ostruct
 - [ ] support master template file that lists other template files to read
 - [ ] partials with '\_file-name' convention
 - [ ] testing for #run
-- [ ] more advanced testing using aruba + rspec
 - [ ] Thor for more command-line options